antearunjic/forkify-app-learning/README.md

-# forkify Project
+# Forkify Project

 Recipe application with custom recipe uploads.
+Project created for learning purposes.
+(The Complete Javascript Course by Jonas Schmedtmann)